St. Johann Baptist, Essen: Bells

-The church has three bells, which were all made in 1787 and were saved from the donation of bells to the war effort in 1917 because of their significance.
-In 1940 the bells were seized for the war effort, but they were not melted down.
+The church has three bells, made in 1787, that were saved from the donation of bells to the war effort in 1917 due to their significance.
+In 1940, the bells were seized for the war effort, but they were not melted down.
 All three bells bear the inscription, Henricus et Everhardus Petit me fuderunt anno 1787 (Henry and Everhard Petit made me in the year 1787), which indicates that they are the work of the Petit & Gebr.
-Edelbrock bell foundry which still operates in Gescher to this day.
+Edelbrock bell foundry, which still operates in Gescher to this day.
 The es2 bell has no other inscription, the as1 bell also reads St. Johannes Baptista and the c2 bell is inscribed St. Johannes Evangelista.
 From Abbey records is known that these bells cost a total of 1687 Reichsthaler 7 Stüber, of which 1173 Thaler 24 Stüber were paid in cash.
 The founders took the old bells in payment for the remainder.
 All the bells supplement the Minster's peal and are rung together.